RaghavJindal13/AWS-Lambda-Triggers/README.md

 </h1>

-AWS Lambda provides you a serverless architecture and allows you to run a piece of code in the cloud after an event trigger is activated.
+AWS Lambda provides you a serverless architecture and allows you to run a piece of code in the cloud after an event trigger is activated.\
+AWS Lambda is a zero-administration compute platform for the back-end web developers that runs your code for you on the AWS Cloud and provides you with a fine-grained pricing structure.\
+AWS Lambda runs your backend code on its own AWS compute fleet of Amazon EC2 instances across multiple Availbility zones in a region which provides the high avilability,security,performance,and scalability of AWS infrastructure.

 <br></br>
 <table>